opencivicdata/docs.opencivicdata.org/proposals/drafts/disclosures.rst

 description
     Description of the disclosure type

-classification
+action
-    The classification of the disclosure type.
+    The action performed by this disclosure type.
 Current values include:

     * registration  - registers a person or organization with a DisclosureAuthority
     * report        - makes a periodic report to a DisclosureAuthority

-arena
+classification
     The category of the disclosure type.
 Current values include:

     * lobbying      - Disclosures related to lobbying